 The coffee house itself had a look of the seventeenth century, for

 the ceilings of the small rooms were low, and had heavy beams running across them; the walls were wainscoted breast-high; the staircase was shallow, broad, and dark, taking up much space in the centre of the house.

 The windows were high and narrow, and those at the front of the building, which looked out over Paternoster Row, afforded a view of a gloomy street of grim and shadowy dwellings.

-But in the autumn of 1853, on the death of Charles Faithfull, the proprietor, the coffee house was knocked down.
-In its place The Chapter Wine House — a tavern — was built.
-The residents were only ever men — Mrs Gaskell thought that the only woman in the establishment was one of the servants — and they were mainly there to discuss what was going in the world of letters.
+But in the autumn of 1853, on the death of its proprietor, Charles Faithfull, the coffee house was knocked down.
+In its place the Chapter Wine House — a tavern — was built.
+The residents were only ever men — Mrs Gaskell thought that the only woman in the establishment was one of the servants — and they were mainly there to discuss what was going on in the world of letters.
 Booksellers held meetings in the upstairs room, which was long and low and dingy, and which in later years, and certainly after the time of Mrs Gaskell, was used by a local drapery establishment.

 to desire the lady, if living, and this should be so fortunate as to be seen by her, to send a letter, directed to I.E. to be left at the Chapter coffee-house, St Paul’s church-yard, London; wherein she is desired to give an account of herself, and her reasons for concealing this affair.